 pace of benefit realisation; and

-contribution to the establishment of a revolving fund;
+contribution to the establishment of a revolving fund.

-Following the prioritisation of projects by the Strategic Board or Investment Panel, those projects which are successfully allocated GPF are required to complete Gate 2 of the business case review process (V.2.16 below), and fulfil the value for money requirements (V.3.2 below), prior to a funding decision by the Accountability Board.
+Following the prioritisation of projects by the Strategic Board or Investment Panel, those projects which were successfully allocated GPF were required to complete Gate 2 of the business case review process (V.2.16 below), and fulfil the value for money requirements (V.3.2 below), prior to a funding decision by the Accountability Board.

 SSF

 On the 9th of June 2017, the Strategic Board approved the use of the GPF revenue grant to support the sector-focused activities that are being undertaken on a pan-LEP basis and predominantly led by the SELEP Ltd working groups.
-Further funds were allocated to the SSF on 12 June 2020.
+This funding stream is now closed.

-The purpose of the Sector Support Fund (SSF) is therefore to support one-off, discrete pieces of work of a pan-LEP nature, with a sector-focus that brings demonstrable benefits and has support across the SELEP area, including supporting recovery after the COVID-19 pandemic and offsetting and impacts of the UK’s withdrawal from the EU.
-All applications must meet the criteria a set out in the SSF guidance published on the website.
-The funding will be deployed on a first-come first-served basis for those projects that meet the criteria.
+The purpose of the Sector Support Fund (SSF) was to support one-off, discrete pieces of work of a pan-LEP nature, with a sector-focus that brings demonstrable benefits and has support across the SELEP area, including supporting recovery after the COVID-19 pandemic and offsetting impacts of the UK’s withdrawal from the EU.
+All applications had to meet the criteria set out in the SSF guidance published on the website.
+The funding was deployed on a first-come first-served basis for those projects that met the criteria.

-Each bid must be supported by a completed SSF application template.
+Each bid had to be supported by a completed SSF application template.

-The appraisal of projects will be conducted by the Secretariat, followed by an independent review by the Accountable Body.
+The appraisal of projects was conducted by the Secretariat, followed by an independent review by the Accountable Body.

-Projects which are successful through the appraisal process will be recommended to the Strategic Board for endorsement, prior to funding being approved by the Chief Executive Officer.
+Projects which were successful through the appraisal process were recommended to the Strategic Board for endorsement, prior to funding being approved by the Chief Executive Officer.

-There will be an opportunity to submit SSF applications at least every six months, subject to sufficient funding being available within the annual allocation agreed by the Accountability Board.
-The lead dates for the submission of applications will be made available on the website.
+There was an opportunity to submit SSF applications at least every six months, subject to sufficient funding being available within the annual allocation agreed by the Accountability Board.
+The lead dates for the submission of applications were made available on the website.

-If the total amount of SSF sought exceeds the amount available, then the Strategic Board will be asked to consider and prioritise the applications.
+If the total amount of SSF sought exceeded the amount available, then the Strategic Board would have been asked to consider and prioritise the applications.

 COVID-19 Recovery Funds

-Applications to deliver the COVID-19 Recovery Funds will be conducted through an open and competitive procurement process.
+Applications to deliver the COVID-19 Recovery Funds were conducted through an open and competitive procurement process.

-There will be general principles for all procurements which will include a LEP wide approach, evidence of local employer support and collaboration and a good understanding of the local landscape in terms of the labour market, LEP Economic Strategy Statement and also existing programmes.
-Provision should not duplicate national mainstream or local funding but should cover gaps (e.g. industry qualifications).
-Support to specific cohorts will be included, for example to address issues such as gender and ethnic diversity in certain sectors and support for particular age cohorts.
+There were general principles for all procurements which included a LEP-wide approach, evidence of local employer support and collaboration and a good understanding of the local landscape in terms of the labour market, LEP Economic Strategy Statement and also existing programmes.
+Provision should not have duplicated national mainstream or local funding but should have covered gaps (e.g. industry qualifications).
+Support to specific cohorts was included, for example to address issues such as gender and ethnic diversity in certain sectors and support for particular age cohorts.

-The total £4.4million pot will undergo evaluation for value for money in accordance with ECC’s procurement processes.
+The total £4.4million pot underwent evaluation for value for money in accordance with Essex County Council’s procurement processes.

-Programmes will be expected to deliver within one year of being awarded the contract.
+Programmes were originally expected to deliver within one year of being awarded the contract.

-All procurement will be subject to other Assurance Framework requirements including openness and transparency, value for money and monitoring arrangements.
+All procurement was subject to other Assurance Framework requirements including openness and transparency, value for money and monitoring arrangements.

-The two streams of COVID 19 Funds will be required to demonstrate programme level value for money before investment is approved by Accountability Board.
+The two streams of COVID-19 Funds were required to demonstrate programme level value for money before investment was approved by Accountability Board.

 Business Case and Gate Assessments